mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 There is a more detailed explanation of how to do this in `ExampleMod/ExampleRecipes.cs`.
 Keep in mind that chaining methods is optional, you can still use the old pattern.

 ### Damage Classes
 `Item.melee`, `Projectile.ranged` etc. are replaced by tModLoaders own `DamageClass` implementation.
-This means `item.ranged = true` turns into `Item.DamageType = DamageClass.Ranged;`, and `if (item.ranged)` turns into `if (Item.DamageClass.CountsAsClass(DamageClass.Ranged))`.
+This means `item.ranged = true` turns into `Item.DamageType = DamageClass.Ranged;`, and `if (item.ranged)` turns into `if (Item.CountsAsClass(DamageClass.Ranged))`.
 You can also make your own custom classes through this system.
 For more information, visit `ExampleMod/Content/DamageClasses/ExampleDamageClass.cs`, and its items and projectiles in general.

 ## tModLoader .NET Upgrade
 {Some info on .NET5 and AnyCPU targetting}